-What are is 7Ps Marketing Mix and how should it be used?
+What is the 7Ps Marketing Mix and how should it be used?

-The 7Ps model was devised by E. Jerome McCarthy and published in 1960 in his book Basic Marketing.
+The 7Ps marketing model was originally devised by E. Jerome McCarthy and published in 1960 in his book Basic Marketing.
 A Managerial Approach.

 We've created the graphic below so you can see the key elements of the 7Ps marketing mix.

-The 7Ps helps companies to review and define key issues that affect the marketing of its products and services and is often now referred to as the 7Ps framework for the digital marketing mix.
+The 7Ps helps companies to review and define key issues that affect the marketing of its products and services.
+A popular marketing model, the marketing mix is can also be referred to as the 7Ps framework for the digital marketing mix.

-Companies can use the 7Ps model to set objectives, conduct a SWOT analysis and undertake competitive analysis.
-It's a practical framework to evaluate an existing business and work through appropriate approaches whilst evaluating the mix element as shown below and ask yourself the following questions:
+Companies can also use the 7Ps model to set objectives, conduct a SWOT analysis and undertake competitive analysis.
+It's a practical framework to evaluate an existing business and work through appropriate approaches whilst evaluating the marketing mix elements.

 - Partners: Are we seeking new partners and managing existing partners well?.

-An example of a company using the 7Ps strategy
+An example of a company using the 7Ps marketing mix in their strategy

 1. Products/Services: Integrated toolset for SEO, blogging, social media, website, email and lead intelligence tools.